alias454/bro-formula/README.rst

 bro-formula
 ================

-A saltstack formula to install BRO Network Security Monitor on RHEL or Debian based systems.
+A saltstack formula to install BRO/Zeek Network Security Monitor on RHEL or Debian based systems.

 Supports one capture interface at the moment.
 Adding ability to control multiple capture interfaces is on the TODO list